o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 #include <AzTest/AzTest.h>
 ```

 To keep test functions legible at a glance, we recommend using the [Osherove Naming Convention](https://osherove.com/blog/2005/4/3/naming-standards-for-unit-tests.html) of `UnitOfWork_StateUnderTest_ExpectedBehavior`.
 This can be especially helpful when reading a report with many individual test case failures.
-Note that while Google recommends [not using any underscores](http://google.github.io/googletest/faq.html#why-should-test-suite-names-and-test-names-not-contain-underscore), tests should function normally as long as test and fixture names never start or end with an underscore.
-In a short a C++ example:
+Note that while Google recommends [not using any underscores](http://google.github.io/googletest/faq.html#why-should-test-suite-names-and-test-names-not-contain-underscore), tests will function normally as long as test and fixture names never start or end with underscore.

+A short example of C++ test structure:

 ```cpp
 TEST_F(Matrix4x4Tests, MatrixMultiply_InverseMatrix_ReturnIdentityMatrix)